httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 : proxy_internal_response

 Description:
-: The intermediary generated the response locally without attempting to connect to the next hop (i.e., the intermediary has generated the response itself).
+: The intermediary generated the response itself without attempting to connect to the next hop.

 Extra Parameters:
 : None